 FOR THE DONUTS:

-In the bowl of standing mixer whisk together sugar and lemon zest to coat zest.
+In the bowl of standing mixer whisk together sugar and lemon zest.

 Mix 1 cup flour, baking soda, baking powder, and salt into the sugar mixture and attach bowl to standing mixer fitted with a paddle attachment.